mkorobeinikov/AWS_terraform_ansible_single_vyos_instance/README.md

 2.3 Create the folder for example ../awsvyos/

-2.4 Copy all files from my folder /Terraform into your Terraform project (vyos.tf, var.tf)
+2.4 Copy all files from my folder /Terraform into your Terraform project (vyos.tf, var.tf) 2.4.1 Please type the information into the strings 22, 35, 36 of file "vyos.tf"

 2.5 Type the commands :